Amazon S3 - Amazon Kendra

 3. (Optional) Access control list configuration file location—The path to the location of a file containing a JSON structure that specifies access settings for the files stored in your S3 data source.
 Select Browse S3 to locate your ACL file.

 4. (Optional) Select decryption key—Select to use a decryption key.
-You can choose to use an existing AWS KMS key or create a new one.
+You can choose to use an existing AWS KMS key.

-5. (Optional) In Additional configuration, for Regex patterns—Add regular expression patterns to include or exclude documents from your index.
+5. (Optional) In Additional configuration, for Patterns—Add patterns to include or exclude documents from your index.
 All paths are relative to the data source location S3 bucket.
 You can add up to 100 patterns.

-6. In Sync mode, choose between Full sync mode and New, modified, or deleted content sync to determine how your index updates when your data source content changes.
-When you sync your data source with Amazon Kendra for the first time, all content is synced by default.
+6. Sync mode—Choose how you want to update your index when your data source content changes.
+When you sync your data source with Amazon Kendra for the first time, all content is crawled and indexed by default.
+You must run a full sync of your data if your initial sync failed, even if you don't choose full sync as your sync mode option.

 7. In Sync run schedule, for Frequency—Choose how often Amazon Kendra will sync with your data source.